tytydraco/yessleep/out/Stay_far_away_from_the_A41_Motorway_NO_exceptions.md

 Ah, the sweet irony of it all.
 Here's how it unfolded in reality:

-**DAY 1**
+September 12, 2023.
 Rolling past the Austrian border, six hours into our journey.
 The radio hits a snag, moments of pure static fill the air, and then a voice cuts through—an anchor speaking in Italian.

 Mei scrolls through her phone, legs propped up on the car's dashboard.